 After walking though one of the many markets outside of a temple, I taught my kids a new way of defining them “tourist traps”, they love it!

 There are millions wherever you go!
 You want to see a temple?
 A waterfall?
 A beach?
 These little markets are all the way there!
 Keep in mind that if you stop in one, everyone else will beg you to stop in theirs to check their stuff as well.
 Of course they will also ask you to buy something, in order to bring them “good luck”!
 They believe that the first sale of the day will bring many more.
 These ladies are good at asking you crazy prices (which I’m sure some tourist will just give them), but as our driver explained you have to bargain…..a lot!
 They are very good at making you feel guilty, but they love the bargain game!

 Pure is a Balinese Hindu temple and the place of worship for adherents of Balinese Hinduism in Indonesia.
 Most of the Puras are found on the island since Hinduism is the main religion.
 However many Puras exist in other parts of Indonesia where there are a significant numbers of Balinese people.

 The Mother Temple of Besakih is the most important, largest and holiest temple in Bali.
 Since many of Puras have been built on the island, Bali obtained the nickname of “The island of a Thousand Puras”.
 It is amazing to go and visit these temples, watch the Balinese prepare for some type of ceremony or celebration.
 You can feel their faith just by being around them…

-Balinese people are very simple.
-We have learned this thanks to the people we have met and the many aspects of Balinese life that Gede told us about.
+Balinese are very simple and friendly people.
+We have learned this thanks to the ones we met and the many aspects of Balinese life that Gede (our driver) told us about.